 - Exquisite, antique Malay architecture blended with chic, beautifully conceived interiors

 - Delicious Asian-Mediterranean cuisine in Nam - the restaurant is one of Langkawi's best and Rick Stein is said to be a fan

-- Some houses have private al fresco bathrooms for washing under the stars
+- A couple of houses have private alfresco bathrooms for washing under the stars

 - The bar serves some irresistible cocktails - try the mango daiquiri

-- Mosquitoes can be an annoyance, but the hotel provide mozzie diffusers, sprays and nets
+- Mosquitoes can be an annoyance, but the hotel provides mozzie diffusers, sprays and nets

-- The nearest beach is a mile away along a sandy track so you really need transport to get around, although staff will drop you down on request
+- The nearest beach is a mile away along a sandy track; staff will drop you down on request

-- There are dogs and cats around (the owner runs an animal sanctuary within the same compound).
-They're very friendly, but those with allergies take note!
+- There are lots of cats around; they're very friendly, but those with allergies take note!

 Best time to go

 Our top tips